KDE/kde-builder/doc/man-kde-builder.1.md

 This flag may be used with `--resume-from` or `--resume-after`.

 `-d, --include-dependencies`
-This causes `kdesrc-build` to include not only the modules it would normally build (either because they were specified on the command line, or mentioned in the configuration file), but also to include *known dependencies* of those modules in the build.
+This causes `kde-builder` to include not only the modules it would normally build (either because they were specified on the command line, or mentioned in the configuration file), but also to include *known dependencies* of those modules in the build.
 This is normally the default; you can use `--no-include-dependencies` to disable this effect.

-Dependencies are “known” to `kdesrc-build` based on the contents of the special *kde-build-metadata* git repository, which is managed for you by the script (see also the `--metadata-only` option).
-The KDE community keeps the dependency information in that module up to date, so if `kdesrc-build` appears to show the wrong dependencies then it may be due to missing or incorrect dependency information.
+Dependencies are “known” to `kde-builder` based on the contents of the special *kde-build-metadata* git repository, which is managed for you by the script (see also the `--metadata-only` option).
+The KDE community keeps the dependency information in that module up to date, so if `kde-builder` appears to show the wrong dependencies then it may be due to missing or incorrect dependency information.

 All known dependencies will be included, which may be more than you